Num banhchok

-Num banhchok (នំបញ្ចុក, num bânhchŏk [nom ɓaɲcok]) are lightly-fermented Cambodian rice noodles and a breakfast noodle dish.
-There are many regional variations of num banhchok across the country.
+Num banhchok (នំបញ្ចុក, num bânhchŏk [nom ɓaɲcok]) are lightly fermented Cambodian rice noodles and a breakfast noodle dish.

+banhchok "បញ្ចុក" translates to "to feed" in Khmer language.

 Preparation

-The num banhchok are made by soaking the rice for 2–4 hours and grinding them into a liquidy paste.
+Num banhchok is made by soaking rice for 2–4 hours and grinding it into a liquidy paste.
 The paste is pressed into round shapes and dried inside calico bags.
 Then it is pulverized and turned into a viscous paste, which is extruded into boiling water.
 The noodles are boiled for 3–4 minutes and transferred to cold water.

+Variations

+There are many variations of num banhchok across the country.